-Chorley & District Writing Circle was formed 2002 with the support of Chorley Borough Council and funding from the National Lottery.
+Chorley & District Writing Circle was formed in 2002 with the support of Chorley Borough Council and funding from the National Lottery.
 The inaugural meeting was held at Chorley’s historic Astley Hall – for many years a room at what is now The Coach House was our meeting place.
 The Circle immediately attracted a number of local writers.
 We published the first anthology of members’ work in 2005 in a booklet called Aware.
 It proved extremely popular and a new edition was published every year until the last few when production became too onerous.
 We might yet publish one again…

 In 2008 the Circle held its very first writing short story competition.
 The group that year attracted a number of respected authors to come and speak at meetings including Cath Staincliffe (crime novelist & screenwriter of ITV’s Blue Murder) and Joseph Delaney (best-selling author of the children’s series The Wardstone Chronicles).
 Towards the end of 2008, Chorley Writers won a second Lottery grant to fund the latest edition of Aware, a Lancashire-wide poetry competition and to set up a new website to encourage local people to take up creative writing.

 The following year the Circle launched its most ambitious project – a national short story competition.
-Entries came in from across the UK and many were published in Circle’s first ever digital edition of Aware.
+Entries came in from across the UK and many were published in the Circle’s first ever digital edition of Aware.